CMedrado/IronBank/README.md

 - `GET /accounts/{id}/balance` - Account balance display endpoint.

-    - It is not necessary to request.
+    - It is not necessary to send body request only the id by url and the response body will be by json.

     - Response Example:
       ```bash